ghost1564/ghost1564.github.io/index.md

 bibliography: references.bib
 ---

-# Introduction
+# Welcome

-This is some text with a citation {% cite smith2020 %}.
+This is a test page with a citation {% cite example2024 %}.

-More text with another citation {% cite jones2019 %}.